ncatlab/nlab-content/pages/2/7/1/8/8172/content.md

 +-- {: .proof}
 ###### Proof

-As generally for [[bar resolutions]], one checks that the alternating sum of the codegeneracy maps constiute homotopy operators that give contracting homotopies when commuted with the alternating sum of the coface maps.
+As generally for [[bar resolutions]], one checks that the alternating sum of the codegeneracy maps constitute homotopy operators that give contracting homotopies when commuted with the alternating sum of the coface maps.
 This gives that the sequence is $E$-exact.
 Moreover, the terms in the sequence are all $E$-injective by lemma \ref{EInjectiveSpectraAreRetractsOfFreeEModules}.

 =--